We're here to help

 Top marks for professionalism

-It doesn’t take a Mensa IQ to realise protecting yourself with public liability insurance for tutors makes good common sense.
+It doesn’t take a Mensa IQ to realise that protecting yourself with public liability insurance makes good common sense for tutors.
 That’s because accidents happen, as sure as some of your students won’t do their homework.
 And whether those mishaps happen in your home or elsewhere, you're covered.

 If someone or something does get hurt while you're working, public liability insurance acts in two important ways – both of which can save your financial bacon.
 First, it buys you legal expertise (and we all know how expensive solicitors' bills can be).
 Second, it covers any compensation you're liable for.